OCA/edi/edi_webservice_oca/readme/DESCRIPTION.rst

-This module creates WebService frameworks to be used on EDI
+Plug `webservice` module within EDI framework.
+Allows to configure attach webservices on an EDI backend and/or on an exchange type.